khachapuris/clic/MANUAL.md

 3. Vectors support:
     + Addition, subtraction
     + Multiplication by a scalar
-    + Vector product
+    + Dot product

 ### Quantities

-1. Quantities store a number multiplied by a unit
+1. Quantities store a number multiplied by a unit of measure
 2. To type in a quantity type in a number followed by a unit (`3 km`) or just a unit (`mA`).
 3. Quantities support all basic operators